psgonza/bynario_posts/2015-07-14-sharing-images-like-a-pro.markdown

 tag: images, internet, cli
 status: draft

->> Disclaimer: it's summer, we are under a really long heat wave in Spain, so I didn't feel like moving from the couch (you will understand later)
+> Disclaimer: it's summer, we are under a really long heat wave in Spain, so I didn't feel like moving from the couch (you will understand later :D)

 Yesterday evening I was laying on the couch surfing Amazon website using an old laptop (very old) that I barely use, and at some point, I took an screenshot I needed to share with a friend via corporate email... (my idea was to send it to my email account, and this morning, send it from my corporate account)